-This is our baptism - a sign and a memorial that our spiritual work has begun.
+This is our baptism - a sign and a memorial that our work has begun.
 And so did Jesus, coming out of nowhere, so to speak, step up to John and ask to be baptized.
-His destiny upon him, he felt an urgency to focus his energies for the great work ahead.
-As he was baptized, "heaven was opened, and he saw the Spirit of God descending like a dove, and lighting on him - and a voice from heaven said: 'This is my son, whom I love; with him I am well pleased."
+His destiny upon Him, he felt an urgency to focus his energies for the great work ahead.

 There can be no regeneration without great temptation, and there can be no temptation without a first spiritual step - for Jesus, the baptism to "fulfill all righteousness;" for you and me, the decision to follow the Lord.

-Having made this momentous leap into his prophetic destiny, it remained for Jesus to find out what he was made of; who he really was.
-Something very strange had just happened to him: the power of the universe had just been placed in his hands for the battles ahead.
-Godon-Earth he was, but let's not forget that this Jesus was a man, nonetheless, and up to this time very likely a man much like you and me.

-It is not hard to imagine the great anguish which must have followed his baptism as this new power over men and nature began to manifest itself within him.
-For along with this great power must have come awareness of the days ahead - and the cross at the end.
+Having made this leap into His prophetic destiny, it remained for Jesus to find out what He was made of; who He really was.
+Something very strange had just happened to Him: the power of the universe had just been placed in His hands for the battles ahead.
+God-on-Earth He was, but let's not forget that this Jesus was a man, nonetheless, and up to this time a man much like you and me.
+It is not hard to imagine the great anguish which must have followed His baptism, as this new power over men and nature began to manifest itself within Him.
+For along with this great power must have come an awareness of the days ahead.. and the cross at the end of those days.

 So the Spirit led him (where else?) to the desert - to sort it all out.
 And who he met out there, we really do not know.
-The Bible calls him the Tempter.
-What form he took is left up to our imaginations.
+The Word calls him the Tempter.
+What form he took is left up to our own imaginations.
 Christian tradition would tell us he met a person; a being; a "dark god," of sorts, who would match wits with this new and powerful force on earth.
 But our church does not worship such a "dark god."
 Evil for us is more authentic and closer-to-home than that.
-It is within us.
+It flows in from within us, and is our own.. if we claim it.
 Mark, in his brief narrative, gives us the clue we need to visualize this experience.
 He said "He was with the wild animals," in that desert, remember?
-Beasts, we are told, correspond to things of Man's will or loves, to evil affections, cupidities and pleasures; to things which spring from the love of self and the pleasures of the world - the things we humans by nature hold so dear and have such trouble giving up.
-He met the Tempter all right.
-The same Tempter you and I meet every day.
-He met his Satan in the desert, just the same way.
+Beasts, we are told, correspond to things of a person's will or loves, to evil affections, cupidities and pleasures; to things which spring from the love of self and the pleasures of the world - the things we humans by nature hold so dear and have such trouble giving up.
+He met the Tempter all right; the same Tempter you and I meet every day.
+He met His Satan in the desert, just the same way..
 And the fight was on.